 - Symmetric encryption – sender and recipient have the same key for encrypting and decrypting data.

-- Asymmetric encryption – sender uses a public key to encrypt data, while recipient uses a private key to decrypt the data.
+- Asymmetric encryption – sender uses a public key to encrypt data, while the recipient uses a private key to decrypt the data.

 Key Benefits of Encryption